DeadSpheroid/gnuastro/CL_README.md

 sudo apt install pocl-opencl-icd libpocl-dev libpocl2 libpocl2-common
 ```

+This installs the POCL project's implementation for Intel CPUs.
+Intel however does provide their own propietary implementation, but that package is rather bloated and moreover has worse performance than the POCL one.

 For **AMD** CPUs and GPUs consider building POCL from source, or using an older version of the AMD SDK.

 ## Testing if OpenCL is correctly configured